juanjoss/off/README.md

 NATS communication:
 - `Sub orders.random` (receive request from generator's product-order event)
+- `Sub orders.completed` (receive order and add the product to the user's ssd)
 - `Pub orders.new` (reply to generator's product-order request)

 ### off-orders